Tingling Tongue Causes

 When your tongue is exposed to food, drink, medicine or other compounds that your immune system detects as harmful, it will make your tongue swell, itch and tingle.

-We recommend that avoid such fruits, drinks and lowering the dosage of medications that have an allergic reaction on your oral cavity.
+We recommend to avoid such fruits, drinks and lower the dosage of medications that have an allergic reaction on your oral cavity.

 Damaging the nerves inside your tongue will also result in tongue numbness or a tingling sensation.
 It is likely to happen after dental works or tongue piercing.

-• A dentist injures the underlying nerve or blood vessels while injecting anesthesia.
+A dentist may accidentally injure the underlying nerve or blood vessels while injecting anesthesia.
 It can make your mouth tingle whilst it heals on its own within a few weeks.

-Raynaud’s Phenomenon is a benign condition and it affects the tongue is a rare case.
+Raynaud’s Phenomenon is a rare case and a benign condition that affects the tongue.

 Typically, it affects the arteries and veins that carry blood to your fingers and toes.
 This ends in lowering the blood flow to those organs and leads to discoloration in the affected regions.